-Sleep hygiene is all about making healthier choices and routines that encourage better sleep at night.
+Sleep hygiene is all about making healthier choices and routines that encourage better rest at night.
 It covers a large range of factors, including lifestyle changes and activities, food and drink and the environment that you’re in.

-Sleep hygiene is building healthy habits that encourage better sleep.
+Sleep hygiene is building healthy habits that encourage better rest.
 These habits are different for everyone.
 That’s why we’ve put together the top 9 tips for good sleep hygiene below, so you can start testing and seeing what works for you.

 Why is sleep hygiene important?